erikw/tmux-dark-notify/README.md

 # Tips on more light/dark mode configuration
 * NeoVim: set up [dark-notify](https://github.com/cormacrelf/dark-notify) to change our nvim theme as well!
 * [iTerm2](https://iterm2.com/downloads.html): Use version >=3.5 (currently in beta) as it has support for automatically changing the whole terminal theme between light/dark when the system appearance mode changes.
 This is what I have in the demo GIF at the top of this file.
+  * Go to iTerm2 Preferences > Profiles > your profile > Colors (tab):
+    * Check the "Use different colors for light and dark mode"
+    * Under "Editing:", chose your light and dark colors (tip: usee the color presets button).
 * Global keyboard shortcut: Create a global keyboard shortcut to toggle mode in macOS.
   * Open Automator.app
     * Create a new `Quick Action`.